LudoPinelli/comment-box.nvim/README.md

 This plugin tries to remedy this by giving you easy boxes and lines the way you want them to be.

-### :fire: Breaking changes

-If you installed this plugin before the 01/21/22 and customized the box and/or line, you will experience some errors.

-- The `horizontal` parameter for the box is now now divided in `top` and `bottom`,
-- the `vertical` parameter for the box is now divided in `left` and `right`,
-- the `line` parameter is now a table containing `line`, `line_start`, `line_end`,
-- the `width` parameter is now divided in `box_width` and `line_width`.

-Just make the appropriate changes in your `setup({})` function and everything will fall in place. :)

 ## Overview

 _comment-box_ allows you to:

-- draw a box around the selected text or actual line with a simple keyboard shortcut, the text is automatically wrap to fit the width of the box and can be centered,
+- draw a box around the selected text or actual line with a simple keyboard shortcut.
+The box can be left aligned or centered, with the text left aligned or centered,
-- create your own type of box by choosing its width and the characters used to draw the top, bottom, left, right and corners of it
+- create your own type of box by choosing its width and the characters used to draw the top, bottom, left, right and corners of it.
-- draw a line with a simple keyboard shortcut,
+- draw a line with a simple keyboard shortcut.
+The line can be left aligned or centered.
-- create your own type of line by choosing its width and the characters used to draw its start, end and body,
+- create your own type of line by choosing its width and the characters used to draw its start, end and body.
 - choose from a catalog of 22 predefined boxes and 10 predefined lines and use it by simply pass its number to the function call.

 Mainly designed for code comments, _comment-box_ can also be used to brighten up the dull _.txt_ files!
 You can also use it in _markdown_ and _orgmode_ files, however, if it makes sense if you use those formats "as is" (for note taking for example), it's not a good idea if you plan to convert them to other formats.